kpn-dsh/dsh-cli/developers.md

 dsh_api = { path = "../dsh-api/dsh-api", features = ["generic"] }
 ```

-However, when you publish the tool make sure that you set the dependency
+However, when you publish the `dsh` tool make sure that you set the dependency
 back to the `crates.io` version of the library,

 ### Coding guidelines